LeFante was the representative for New Jersey’s 14th congressional district and was a Democrat. He served from 1977 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-LeFante is shown as a purple triangle. (analysis methodology)
+LeFante is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 LeFante sponsored bills primarily in these issue areas:

 Labor and Employment (15%) Education (15%) Taxation (15%) Government Operations and Politics (15%) Economics and Public Finance (10%) Social Welfare (10%) International Affairs (10%) Armed Forces and National Security (10%)

 Recently Introduced Bills

 - H.Res.
 955 (95th): A resolution designating January 22 as “Ukrainian Independence Day”.